orientechnologies/orientdb-docs/Lightweight-Edges.md

                            +---------------------+    +---------------------+
 ```

-## Lightweight Edge representation
-With Lightweight Edge, instead, there is no Edge document, but both vertices (#10:33 and #10:12) are connected directly to each other.
-The outgoing `out_Friend` property in #10:33 document contains the direct [LINK](Concepts.md#relationships) to the vertex #10:12.
-The same happens on Vertex document #10:12, where the relationship is as incoming and the property `in_Friend` contains the direct [LINK](Concepts.md#relationships) to vertex #10:33.
+When using regular edges, the vertices are connected through an edge document.
+Here, the account vertices for users #10:33 and #10:12 are connected by the edge class instance #17:11, which indicates that the first user is friends with the second.
+The outgoing `out_Friend` property on #10:33 and the incoming `in_Friend` property on #10:12 each take #17:11 as a link to that edge.

-When you cross this relationship, OrientDB doesn't need to load any edge to resolve the other part of the relationship.
-Furthermore no edge document is created.
+When you cross this relationship, OrientDB loads the edge document #17:11  to resolve the other side of the relationship.

+### Lightweight Edge Representation

+When building a social network using Lightweight Edges, the edge doesn't exist as a document, but rather are connected directly to each other through properties on the relevant vertices.

 ```
 +---------------------+    +---------------------+
 |   Account Vertex    |    |    Account Vertex   |